Coming Soon 👀 At the beginning of April, you’ll be

 Speakers with base and treble, size of baseball and deep sea dive doggy woofer…

-3hourtour Premium Member 8 months ago
+3hourtour Premium Member over 1 year ago

 …Pinocchio’s Mom got no respect